Cricos Course Code

 45 scheduled tuition weeks and up to 6 weeks of holidays (51 weeks total)

-Students can choose to pay the total course fees upfront (100%) or via the following payment plan.
+Students can choose to pay the total course fee upfront (100%) or via monthly installments.

 - Application Fee - $500